Investment Coordinator

 What you will do

-- Assist with configuration and testing of funding templates in MBIE’s online funding system to ensure they are fit for purpose.
+- Support configuration and testing of funding templates in MBIE’s online system.

-- Collaborate across teams to support operational delivery and continuous business improvements.
+- Work collaboratively across the branch and organisation to support efficient funding delivery and continuous improvements.

 Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required